-Bringing mobile devices into the classroom can enhance our teaching practices and take aid in taking our curriculum to the next level.
+Bringing mobile devices into the classroom can enhance your teaching practices and take aid in taking your curriculum to the next level.

-To help determine our motivation behind the apps that we use, we can use rubrics to evaluate their educational value.
+To help determine your motivation behind the apps that you use, you can use rubrics to evaluate their educational value.
 Finding a rubric or checklist that resonates with you and your teaching methods, goals and curriculum can aid you in choosing educational apps for the classroom.
 Whether or not you decide to formally evaluate each app, keeping the app criteria in mind when looking for apps to use in the classroom can be very helpful.
-This aids in the process of making sure that we are using technology to support our curriculum.
+This aids in the process of making sure that you are using technology to support your curriculum.

 Here are some rubrics and checklists to use in determining what apps to use in the classroom.